fzanollo/nii-internship/README.md

 # NII internship 2018

 Research project for 2017 2nd Call NII International Internship.

-Main target: Social Network of seiyuu (anime voice actors) analysis.
+**Main target: Analysis of Social Network of seiyuu (anime voice actors).**

+###### This is my first research experience, please be kind and understanding.
+Hope this will be useful to someone.
+Thank you!

 ## Folders
 * Code: contains scripts used for getting information, making graphs and run predictions.